lightbend/fdp-sample-applications/flink/README.md

 In the Flink UI accessible from the DC/OS UI, you should see the running job shown under the _Running Jobs_ tab.

+## A note about versioning

+Don't put a `version := ...` setting in your sub-project because versioning is completely controlled by [`sbt-dynver`](https://github.com/dwijnand/sbt-dynver) and enforced by the `Enforcer` plugin found in the `build-plugin` directory.